jay23peng/win_dev_conf/Readme.md

 ## Cross Platform Software

+### Vivaldi

+Finally we have a chromium based which can hide address bar and show side tab!
+[Link](https://vivaldi.com/)

+With [SurfingKeys](https://github.com/brookhong/Surfingkeys) It is same as FireFox solution which is aging.

 ### Waterfox

 `FireFox 54.0.1` is completely out of date including extension.
 For now use a local copy saved in my OneDrive.